Waiʻanae Coast Comprehensive Health Center: Continuing history/heritage, 2001–2007

 2001: With the July 11, 2001 kickoff of the health center's capital campaign, led the way through their generous donations.
 Within 38 days, employees donated an amazing $65,000.
 The James and Abigail Campbell Foundation is the first major donor of the health center's capital campaign to build a multi-story health and training facility at its main campus.
 The $500,000 donation will be used specifically for the pediatric floor of the new building.
-The Wai‘anae Health Academy graduated its 20th Nurse Assistant class.
+The Waiʻanae Health Academy graduated its 20th Nurse Assistant class.

 2002: A call for artists was announced for a design that would represent the health center's capital campaign theme of "Sharing Traditions, Generation to Generation".
 The design submitted by Sean Browne, Native Hawaiian artist, was selected.
 His design is of a fountain with three calabashes that represent a family generation of kupuna, makua and keiki.
 Dr. Ricardo (Ric) Custodio, M.D., M.P.H., is hired as the new medical director.
 Dr. Custodio is a pediatrician and grew up in Hawaii.
-He received his undergraduate degree from Stanford University, his medical degree from University of Hawai‘i and a graduate degree for Harvard University.
-The Wai‘anae Health Academy celebrates its 10th anniversary.
+He received his undergraduate degree from Stanford University, his medical degree from University of Hawaiʻi and a graduate degree for Harvard University.
+The Waiʻanae Health Academy celebrates its 10th anniversary.
 The Academy has trained 20 Nurse Assistant classes, 3 Community Health Worker classes, 14 Early Admission programs (for high school students interested in a health career) and 1 Practical Nursing program.
 The health center celebrated its 30th anniversary on the grounds of the newly dedicated Native Hawaiian Healing Gardens and Amphitheater.
-The Chamber of Commerce presented the health center a Noelo Po‘okela award – the Hawai‘i State Award of Excellence.
+The Chamber of Commerce presented the health center a Noelo Poʻokela award – the Hawaiʻi State Award of Excellence.